Logging

 Notes

-• The markers (H/*) before Nodes in the first column indicate the discovery of a new feasible solution.
+• The prefix before the first column (H/*) indicates a new incumbent solution:

 Best solution : 60.000000000